 This works by purchasing a currency online, holding onto it in until the exchange rate changes, and then selling the currency back into your home currency at a profit.
 Don’t worry, we will get deeper into how this is done in later lessons.

 https://www.onlinetradings.org.uk/ allows you to make risk-free currency trades directly on your phone.
 The app uses real time exchange rate data and charts, so that you can practice trading currencies in a safe environment.
 Because CASHOUT is just a game, you do not actually trade real currency on the app.
-This gives you a safe environment to master the ins and outs of trading, without all the stress.
+This gives you a safe environment to master the ins and expert option review of trading, without all the stress.

 In the next lesson we will teach you about the most fundamental element of currency trading: the Currency Pair.